 Another thing to consider is removing that friction in general.
 If you buy third-party engagement data from an outside source, you can often match your contacts with those you purchase.
 This means that you won’t have to gate content to get more information, you need to match your contacts with the users that convert.

 HAVE THEM SIGN UP FOR A FREE TRIAL?

 Too often, I’ve just started researching a problem I’m having and will be checking out some brands with offerings that fit my need.

-Getting someone to sign up for a free trial means you are that much closer to making a sale, especially if the product is good.
-But often, asking too soon is too much of a commitment for buyers.
-Make sure that you have enough materials about your product and how it works before you try to force someone into a trial.
-That way they will want to try your product, not feel forced into it.
+Getting someone to sign up for a free trial means you are closer to making a sale, especially if the product is good.
+But asking too soon is often too much of a commitment for buyers.
+Make sure you have enough materials about your product and how it works before trying to force someone into a trial.
+That way, they will want to try your product, not feel forced into it.

 Ensure that your leads keep moving down the funnel by asking for the right level of commitment at the right time.
 Instead of driving leads away, asking for the right commitments at the right time will result in leads that make it further down the pipeline.